LivingLegacyMedia/vowbound/chapter_04.md

 "What you've stolen."

 "What you've *traded* for."
 Valen stood, and suddenly his pleasant demeanor cracked just slightly.
 Beneath it, Cassian saw something cold and vast.
 "You're young.
 Inexperienced.
 You think you can save everyone with good intentions and moral outrage.
 But you're a child playing in an arena you don't comprehend.
-Our master has been perfecting this art for decades.
-He knows secrets you couldn't imagine.
-Techniques that would shatter your mind if you tried to grasp them."
+Our master has spent decades studying human nature—what people truly want, what they'll give up, how to make surrender look like salvation.
+He understands the mechanics of human desires better than anyone alive."

 He stepped around the desk, moving closer.